-Nursing Standard - Older People and Other (including Physically Disabled Pension Age) with Nursing Needs
+Nursing standard - Older People and other client groups (including Physically Disabled Pension Age) with nursing needs

 Residents who are appropriately placed in a Residential Care Home may need some intervention during the period of their stay for health reasons.
 Any health care needs will normally be appropriately met by advice, supervision, or attention from the Community Nursing services.